Loading...

 Portion Control

-Include a source of protein or healthy fats with your yogurt, such as a handful of nuts, seeds, or a scoop of protein powder, to slow down the absorption of sugars.
+Add a source of protein, such as a handful of nuts or a scoop of protein powder, to your fruit yogurt.
+This can help slow down the digestion process and prevent quick spikes in blood sugar.

 Find Glucose response for your favourite foods